Perfect Nuclear Cloverleaf v3, Modular 1-4 cores book : 40-480MW, All the bells and whistles

 Design incudes documentation of thermal balance, combinators and build expense.
 You might check why, or how it works, possibly find an improvement.

 The blueprint book starts from 1 core power plant which could be upgraded on the same spot up to 4 cores.
-Blueprint design reserves the space in advance so you can plan your factory ahead without spending all the resources at once.
+Blueprint design reserves the space in advance so you can start small then scale up later.

 The blueprint book suits for early game by cheap start, also suits late game, as it fits into Megabase city block design(More on Nilaus's Youtube ).